 TheFork supports you in your fight against no-shows

 Any of your clients can be a no-show, from the really busy customer to the rude customer, from the one who forgets to the one who does no dare call to cancel.
 Fortunately, after 2 challenging years of pandemic, restaurants are now recovering and the ones partnering with TheFork actually get a low average monthly no-show rate of 3.6%.**

-And 90% of them did not fail to turn up again in the next 6 months**
+📅 And 91% of them did not do another no-show in the next 6 months**

 How does TheFork help you fight against no-shows?

-TheFork tip: play with table availability and educate your customers
+TheFork tips: play with table availability and educate your customers

 The actions implemented by TheFork

-Via email and SMS sent to customers you can remind them to cancel their reservation if they will not be coming to your establishment.
+Via email and SMS sent to customers you can remind them to cancel their reservation if they can't make it.

-TheFork Manager allows you to rate your customers on their reliability and to leave a comment if they do a no-show or cancel last minute.
+TheFork Manager allows you to flag your customers and leave a comment if they do a no-show or cancel last minute.

 When customers pay in advance or leave their banking details, they are rarely no-shows because they know that if they do not come, they will lose money.
 Using the credit card imprint decreases no-shows by 65%*.
 This is a double benefit for restaurateurs: not only does this greatly reduce your number of no-shows, but in addition, you receive compensation even if the customer does not come.